MambaNUT: Nighttime UAV Tracking via Mamba-based Adaptive Curriculum Learning: Related work

 \textbf{Curriculum learning.} The concept of curriculum learning (CL), first proposed in \cite{bengio2009curriculum}, shows that the strategy of learning from easy to hard significantly enhances the generalization of deep models.
 While these approaches \cite{basu2013teaching,hacohen2019power,khan2011humans} improve convergence speed and local minima quality, pre-determining the order can create inconsistencies between the fixed curriculum and the model being learned.
 To address this, Kumar et al. \cite{kumar2010self} proposed the concept of self-paced learning, where the curriculum is constructed dynamically and without supervision to adjust to the learner's pace.
-This seminal concept has inspired numerous variations across a range of computer vision applications, including classification \cite{gong2016multi,wang2019dynamic,wei2023clnode}, action recognition \cite{tong2022semi}, and object \cite{zhang2017bridging,soviany2021curriculum} / face detection \cite{lin2017active,xu2018face}.
+This seminal concept has inspired numerous variations across a range of computer vision applications, including classification ~\cite{wang2019dynamic}, action recognition~\cite{tong2022semi}, and object detection~\cite{zhang2017bridging,soviany2021curriculum}.
 Despite its efficacy in these domains, the exploration of curriculum learning in the context of visual tracking remains limited.
-In contrast, our work is the first to explore the integration of Vision Mamba with curriculum learning in a unified framework for nighttime UAV tracking, introducing two levels of curriculum schedulers: one for dynamic sampling and another for dynamically weighted the loss function, where weights are assigned based on data frequency and the IoU.
+In contrast, our work is the first to explore the integration of Vision Mamba with curriculum learning in a unified framework for nighttime UAV tracking, introducing two levels of curriculum schedulers: a dynamic sampling scheduler and a ADW loss scheduler.